Updated December 6, 2025; December 29, 2025, Feb.2/56

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get this thing out there).
+But I have to ignore anyway (if I want to get this true response/decision I create out there).

-mechanically moving (my focus) on to externalizing my true response, by matching my action image of what I created with action.
+matching my action image, of what I created, with action.

 Step 3